ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-vtol-tuning-process.rst

 Step 10: Manual tuning of Roll and Pitch
 ----------------------------------------

-While you may be tempted to jump straight to QAUTOTUNE mode, this is not recommended.
-Most quadplanes need some manual tuning of roll and pitch before they can handle a QAUTOTUNE.
-If you jump straight to a QAUTOTUNE then your aircraft may become unstable enough to crash.
-A good manual tune will also reduce the amount of time a QAUTOTUNE will take, which can be critical given the small VTOL hover times of many quadplanes.
+While you may be tempted to jump straight to autotuning, this is not recommended.
+Most QuadPlanes need some manual tuning of roll and pitch before they can handle an autotune.
+If you jump straight to an autotune then your aircraft may become unstable enough to crash.
+A good manual tune will also reduce the amount of time an autotune will take, which can be critical given the small VTOL hover times of many QuadPlanes.

 Before starting the manual tune you should go back and check you have fully completed the steps above, and ensure you have a good notch